-The Public History Program actively collaborates with experts and organizations at UNLV, in the larger Las Vegas community, with Federal and State Partners and beyond.
 While we emphasize practical experience, our program is intellectually rigorous, and students are expected to read, discuss, and produce academic scholarship.
 Public history students hail from diverse backgrounds — law, the social sciences, the performing arts, public health, education, business—but they share a common goal: to move beyond the confines of the traditional historical inquiry and application.
-Our students learn to analyze and interpret history for the benefit of the very people who make it and live it.
+Students learn to analyze and interpret history for the benefit of the very people who make it and live it.